Meet some of the most well-known female great white sharks: Mary Lee, Deep Blue and Joan of Shark.

 Lastly, Joan of Shark is a 16-foot shark electronically tagged by Australian officials.
-She has been spotted swimming around the beaches of Albany, Australia and will be featured this upcoming Shark Week in Bride of Jaws as scientist embark on their search for her.
+She has been spotted swimming around the beaches of Albany, Australia and was featured during Shark Week on Bride of Jaws as scientist embarked on their search for her.

 Here are seven reasons why these females run our oceans:

 - Great white sharks are top predators in ocean ecosystems — and their only main predator are humans.

 - One of the largest fish in the sea is the great white shark.
 Females tend to be larger than males, making them one of the more dominant fish in the sea.
 The biggest great white ever measured was over 23-feet long, and these massive sharks can weigh up to 6,500 pounds.

 - Pregnant female great whites are swimming capsules of power.
 When pregnant, females carry fully grown shark pups.
 After mating, the female develops multiple eggs that actually hatch in her womb.
 Females give birth to pups that average about five feet long.
 Meaning if a female had just two pups, she would be carrying 10 feet of life inside her.

 - Great whites tend to be loners, but cool loners — free spirits who prefer to spend their time alone.
 However, some research shows that when great whites do travel together, females run the show.
 They operate under a social hierarchy dependent on size, power and sex.
 Larger sharks dominate smaller sharks, veterans dominate new sharks, and ultimately — females dominate the males.